developer-portal/content/tools/docker/docker-1.md

 $ sudo systemctl enable docker
 ```

-For additional Systemd configuration options for Docker, like adding an HTTP Proxy, refer to Docker documentation [Systemd article](https://docs.docker.com/articles/systemd/)
+For additional systemd configuration options for Docker, like adding an HTTP Proxy, refer to the Docker documentation [Systemd article](https://docs.docker.com/articles/systemd/).

-## Why can’t I use docker command as a non root user, by default?
+## Why can’t I use docker command as a non `root` user, by default?

 The Docker daemon binds to a Unix socket instead of a TCP port.
 By default that Unix socket is owned by the user `root` and other users can access it with `sudo`.
 For this reason, Docker daemon always runs as the `root` user.